 • To advise on the maintenance of such records as are necessary relating to accidents, dangerous occurrences and industrial diseases

-• To carry out plant safety inspection in order to observe the physical condition of work and the work practices and
+• To carry out plant safety inspection in order to observe the physical condition of work and the work practices andprocedures followed by workers and to render advice on measures to be adopted for removing the unsafe actions by worker

 • To provide advice on matters related to carrying out plant safety inspection